Fall Foliage Weekend in Ludlow, Vermont: A Local’s 3-Day Itinerary

 Ludlow is centrally located, and if you’ve got more time to spend, consider one of these road trips or weekend getaways.

 • Take a Route 100 Road Trip.
 Considered one of the most beautiful roads in Vermont, Route 100 travels from north to south through the Green Mountains for 216 miles.
-5 days is perfect for this road trip, but you can certainly do it in less.
+Five days is perfect for this road trip, but you can certainly do it in less.
 Start in Wilmington and drive north toward Canada.

 • Take a Route 7 Road Trip.
 This is another weekend road trip that travels from Bennington north on Route 7 to Burlington, Vermont’s biggest city.